 a) The Sonicare 3 Series Gum Health (HX6631/02) – $90

 Of course, if there’s something you’ve noticed that you especially like about one of Sonicare’s higher-end models, double-check its features (like checking for intensity settings if you feel you might need them) and then buy it.
 Generally speaking the higher up the Sonicare product line you go the more refined and powerful its brushing action.

 Oral-B PRO 3000

 Here is a link to what we say about the PRO 3000 on our Best Oral-b’s page, as well as a link to further details about the unit.

 After a bit of searching we finally did find this brush for sale online (try eBay).
 We also found previous models still available (including on Amazon), which would make an acceptable purchase to us too.

-Ways electric toothbrushes can help senior citizens to meet their brushing needs.
+Ways electric toothbrushes can help elderly persons meet their brushing needs.